 Frame - both bikes have a 12 inch steel frame.

 Tyres - the sport and the classic both feature EVA polymer tyres which have the bonus of never getting flat and no ongoing maintenance is required.

 Footrest - both the classic and the sport have a footrest.
 The footrest is positioned so it tucks in beneath the seat.
 It doesn't get in little one's way when they are using their legs to power on.

 Which Bike Should I Buy?

-It will mainly depend on your budget and the age of the child you are buying for.
+It will mainly depend on your budget and the age and sizing of the child you are buying for.